 Ease of Access to Get to Cooking Surfaces

 Although thermometers can help you tell whether the food is cooked, sometimes you just want to take a quick peek.
 Or maybe you need to add a few more burgers for late arrivals.
-Heat-resistant handles on the lid of the grill will ensure you don’t burn yourself when your unit is at its highest temperature.
+Heat-resistant handles on the grill’s lid will ensure you don’t burn yourself when your unit is at its highest temperature.

 Does the grill combo feature separate compartments for grilling foods and smoking at the same time?
-The last thing you want is smoke escaping every time you check on the meats being grilled.
+The last thing you want is smoke escaping every time you check on the food you’re cooking.

 An adjustable shelf will often allow you to move the charcoal close to the cooking surface without opening the chamber at all.

-Vertical style smoker grill combos, like egg or barrel styles, can be harder to rearrange the meats once cooking.
-Heat rises and it can often be very hot to stand above.
-Invest in the longest pair of grilling tongs you can find, and heatproof gloves are a good idea too.
+Vertical-style smoker grill combos, like egg or barrel styles, can be harder to rearrange the meats once cooking.
+Heat rises, and it can often be very hot to stand above.
+Invest in the longest pair of tongs you can find, and heatproof gloves are a good idea too.

 Easy to Clean

-Removable ash pans and grease management systems make a grill much easier to clean.
+Removable ash pans and grease management systems make a product much easier to clean.

 Porcelain-coated grates will be more durable and offer less chance of getting food stuck to them.
-Stuck-on food residue can lead to the growth of bacteria inside of the grill, so keeping it clean is crucial.
+Stuck-on food residue can lead to bacteria’s growth inside the grill, so keeping it clean is crucial.

 Your new grill/smoker combination unit is an investment, and you’re going to want to make sure it’s properly covered.
 Most manufacturers offer at least a 3-year warranty on their products, with many of the high-end models coming with a lifetime warranty.

-Gas or propane powered combos can even offer the facility of charcoal and present the best value.
+Gas or propane-powered combos can offer the facility of charcoal and present the best value.
 Not only are you getting a smoker, but a quality instant lighting gas grill as well.
 For those impromptu outdoor parties, you could be cooking within minutes just as easily as you could be smoking meat overnight.